WoodScene/TaSL/README.md

-# Continual Dialog State Tracking via Task Skill Localization and Consolidation
+# Task Skill Localization and Consolidation (TaSL)
-Thank you for your interest in our work, and this is the original implementation of "TaSL: Continual Dialog State Tracking via Task Skill Localization and Consolidation", accepted to ACL 2024.
+Thank you for your interest in our work!
+This is the original implementation of our ACL 2024 paper, "[TaSL: Continual Dialog State Tracking via Task Skill Localization and Consolidation](https://www.arxiv.org/abs/2408.09857)", and includes the methods proposed in our latest extended work, "[TaSL: Task Skill Localization and Consolidation for Language Model Continual Learning](https://arxiv.org/abs/2408.05200)."

 ## Local Setup
 ```
-conda create -n CDST python=3.8
+conda create -n TaSL python=3.8
-conda activate CDST
+conda activate TaSL
 pip install -r requirements.txt
 ```

 ## Step 1.
 Preliminary Preparation
 The preprocessed SGD dataset for Continual DST is provided in the "/data" folder.
 If you are interested in the pre-processing, please check `utils/preprocess.py` and `utils/dataloader.py` at [here](https://github.com/thu-coai/CPT4DST).

+Additionally, we now support two newly introduced datasets from our journal extension: Long Sequence Benchmark and SuperNI Benchmark.

 For the four different backbone models, you can download they from the following links at huggingface:
 * [T5-small](https://huggingface.co/google-t5/t5-small)
 * [T5-base](https://huggingface.co/google-t5/t5-base)